 What is latent semantic indexing?

 Latent semantic indexing is an indexing method used to find similarities or patterns between terms and concepts.
 In the simplest terms, semantically related keywords are words that relate to each other conceptually.
-It’s a mathematical technique used when search engines try to figure out the intent behind your search by putting it in relation to other related words (imagine a word cloud related to phrases you search).
+It’s a mathematical technique used when search engines try to figure out the by putting it in relation to other related words (imagine a word cloud related to phrases you search).
 LSI keywords do not necessarily need to be synonyms of your target keywords, but they should be related to the topic in some way.